anthonymobile/njbuswatcher_2020/README.md

 ---
 # ROADMAP TO COMPLETION

+## NOW

+**reportcard.py**
+- `API`:
+    - test
+        - /api/v1/positions?rt=87&period=now
+        - /api/v1/positions?rt=87&period=daily

 ## MUST DO

+**reportcard.py**
+- `Restore and index.html`: Refactor as possible to simplify and speed up.
+- `Restore next view`: trip? route? reuse the dash views? incorporate approach_dash and trip_dash templates into the new views, maybe have a route / stop and a route / vehicle(run) path -- with maps and live+archival data on each

 **templates/approach_dash.html**
 - `look up stop name`: create a db table that has all the stop names (from GTFS?) so can grab them easily into the list